aparra/xstream-dsl/README.md

 	    .node("#dueDate", options(":date_format => dd/MM/yyyy"));
 	}

-You can see more utilization on [tests](xstream-dsl/tree/master/src/test/java/br/com/six2six/xstreamdsl)!
+You can see more utilizations at [tests](xstream-dsl/tree/master/src/test/java/br/com/six2six/xstreamdsl)!

 ### birth

-[xstream framework](http://xstream.codehaus.org) is cool, but it is boring to work with their converters.
-Thinking about it, we ([anderparra](https://github.com/aparra), [douglasrodrigo](https://github.com/douglasrodrigo) and [bjornnborg](https://github.com/bjornnborg)) created a new dsl to facilitate our work.
+[Xstream](http://xstream.codehaus.org) is a good framework, but it is boring to work using their converters.
+Thinking about it, we ([anderparra](https://github.com/aparra), [douglasrodrigo](https://github.com/douglasrodrigo) and [bjornnborg](https://github.com/bjornnborg)) created a DSL to facilitate our work.